 Invasive Non-Native Species (INNS) are plants and animals that live outside their native ranges, thriving in their new surroundings largely thanks to a lack of natural predators.
-INNS can outcompete and displace local native species (resulting in reduced biodiversity), spread disease, alter the local ecology of a habitat and some can even be hazardous to human health (e.g. giant hogweed).
-In addition, non-native plant species that grow along watercourses (such as Japanese knotweed and Himalayan balsam) can increase flood risk by causing increased erosion along a river bank.
+INNS can outcompete and displace local native species (resulting in reduced biodiversity), spread disease, alter the local ecology of a habitat and some can even be hazardous to human health (such as giant hogweed).
 The GB Non-Native Species Secretariat estimate that INNS cost the UK economy around £1.7billion per year.